-There are numerous tangible and intangible "organizational barriers" that can have a significant impact on safety and heath performance.
-These barriers in some instances cannot be eliminated; however, ways of addressing them at the very least need to be employed if an organization desires to attain and sustain safety and health performance excellence.
-These "organizational barriers" and the successful ways of dealing with them will be discussed in this paper.
+There are numerous tangible and intangible "organizational barriers" that can have a significant impact on safety and health performance.
+In some instances, these barriers cannot be eliminated.
+However, ways of addressing them need to be employed at the very least if an organization desires to attain safety and health performance excellence.
+These organizational barriers and the successful ways of dealing with them will be discussed in this paper.